Computational-Imaging-LAB/IRIS-MRS-AI/README.md

 IRIS-MRS-AI is the tool that classifies IDH and TERTp mutations in gliomas using MR Spectroscopy and Mass Spectrometry data.
 Besides these features, IRIS-MRS-AI is a tool that capable to create new models using users own data.
 Users can customize the tool to use on their field.
 IRIS-MRS-AI has 2 main modules that are Advanced User and Normal User module.
 For further information please read the documentation.

 # Features
--

-   a.
-Five different models on MRS data.
+- Five different models on MRS data.

-   b.
-Four different models on MS data.
+- Four different models on MS data.

-   c.
-Plotting tools for visualizing.
+- Plotting tools for visualizing.

-   d.
-Trainer module on custom data.
+- Trainer module on custom data.

-   e.
-17 machine learning algorithms ready to use.
+- 17 machine learning algorithms ready to use.

-   f.
-5 different feature selection methods.
+- 5 different feature selection methods.

-   g.
-CRLB thresholding.
+- CRLB thresholding.

-   h.
-1 synthetic data generator.
+- 1 synthetic data generator.

-   i.
-2 validation methods.
+- 2 validation methods.

-   j.
-Summary reporting of experiment in raw (xlsx,txt) and processed in pdf.
+- Summary reporting of experiment in raw (xlsx,txt) and processed in pdf.

-   k.
-Paper quality figure exporting.
+- Paper quality figure exporting.

-   l.
-Manipulating nearly every components of figure.
+- Manipulating nearly every components of figure.
 (Dont need photoshop or similar third party tools)

-   m.
-Classifier module (Using custom models)
+- Classifier module (Using custom models)

-   n.
-Standalone distributions on Mac, Linux, and Windows.
+- Standalone distributions on Mac, Linux, and Windows.
 (Can be used on MATLAB simply by cloning this repo.)

 -